 Way better than trust falls

-I’ve been through plenty of team-building exercises in my day, but none of them have come close the connection that a simple check-in round has helped create on our team.
-And in fact, you could do a simple 5-minute check-in round for each meeting, and still be spending less time than a single half-day offsite!
+I’ve been through plenty of team-building exercises in my day, but none of them have come close the connection that a simple opening round has helped create on our team.
+And in fact, you could do a simple 5-minute opening and closing round for each meeting, and still be spending less time than a single half-day offsite!

-Check-ins help build relationships with teammates, which improves communication and helps everyone work better together.
+Opening and closing rounds help build relationships with teammates, which improves communication and helps everyone work better together.
 They make meetings more inclusive, which leads to more perspectives being voiced, which helps teams solve problems faster.
-And most importantly, check-ins help you see your teammates as whole human beings.
+And most importantly, it helps you see your teammates as whole human beings.
 With this perspective, work can be more compassionate and a hell of a lot more fun!